Naval Air Facility Adak: Aleutians Campaign

 Attacks continued against Kiska with high intensity through the fall and end of 1942.
 Japanese operations from Kiska consisted of a few reconnaissance missions over Adak or a nuisance bombing mission where an aircraft would drop one or two bombs without causing any significant damage.
 By the end of October, the Japanese had decided to pull out most of its garrison to Attu, which they believed was worth retaining, and began transporting additional units from Hokkaido to Attu and began upgrading their defenses.

 On 12 January 1943, American forces made an unopposed landing on Amchitka Island, 50 miles from Kiska and 260 miles from Attu.
 The Army began establishing a forward combat airfield (A-3) on the island.
 Aircraft from Adak flew constant combat air patrols over Amchitka against attacking Japanese Rufe fighter-bombers from Kiska and longer-range bombers from Attu.

-By 16 February, the construction of the runway at Amchitka AAF had progressed to the point where light fighters could be brought in.
+On 16 February, the construction of the runway at Amchitka AAF had progressed to the point where light fighters could be brought in.
 18th Fighter Squadron P-40 Warhawks began to arrive from Adak and surprised the Japanese by launching counterattacks to their raids.
 Two Japanese light bombers were shot down over the airfield in full view of the construction engineers.
-In addition to the P-40s, several P-38 Lightnings were moved up to the new airfield.
+Several P-38 Lightnings were moved up to the new airfield.

-With the second combat airfield becoming operational and within striking range of the Japanese garrison on Attu, the Japanese forces on Kiska were put into an untenable situation.
-From its bases on Amchitka and Adak, Eleventh Air Force conducted continual bombing raids on the Japanese on Kiska and Attu.
-Additional long-range B-24 Liberator heavy bombers were moved down from mainland Alaskan bases to operate in the Aleutians, which enabled Air Force commanders to send the bombers with full loads to Attu, while B-25 Mitchell and B-26 Marauder medium bombers attacked Kiska several times each day.
+With the second combat airfield operational and within striking range of the Japanese garrison on Attu, the Japanese forces on Kiska were put into an untenable situation.
+From its bases on Amchitka and Adak, the Eleventh Air Force conducted continual bombing raids on the Japanese on Kiska and Attu.
+Additional long-range B-24 Liberator heavy bombers were moved down from mainland Alaskan bases to operate in the Aleutians, which enabled Air Force commanders to send the bombers with full loads to Attu, while North American B-25 Mitchell and Martin B-26 Marauder medium bombers attacked Kiska several times each day.
 Air support for the Battle of Attu, which took place from 11 to 30 May 1943 was carried out primarily from Amchitka.
 The battle, which lasted for more than two weeks, ended when most of the Japanese defenders were killed in brutal hand-to-hand combat after a final banzai charge broke through American lines.

 On 15 August 1943, U.S. forces landed unopposed on Kiska.
 Due to the heavy casualties suffered at Attu Island, planners were expecting another costly operation.
 However, the incessant and continual air attacks had reduced the Japanese forces defenses considerably and the Japanese tactical planners had realized the isolated island was no longer defensible and evacuated its garrison.
 On 24 August 1943, the Aleutian Islands campaign was successfully completed.